awslabs/aws-sdk-swift/reference/0.x/AWSRedshiftData/Home.md

 # Protocols

   - [RedshiftDataClientProtocol](/aws-sdk-swift/reference/0.x/AWSRedshiftData/RedshiftDataClientProtocol):
     You can use the Amazon Redshift Data API to run queries on Amazon Redshift tables.
 You can run SQL statements, which are committed if the statement succeeds.
-    For more information about the Amazon Redshift Data API, see
-    <a href="https://docs.aws.amazon.com/redshift/latest/mgmt/data-api.html">Using the Amazon Redshift Data API in the
-    Amazon Redshift Cluster Management Guide.
+For more information about the Amazon Redshift Data API, see [Using the Amazon Redshift Data API](https://docs.aws.amazon.com/redshift/latest/mgmt/data-api.html) in the Amazon Redshift Cluster Management Guide.